 Others have talked of neighborhood yards full of hangings, of throats slit, of hands rising up out of vats of water.
 How horrifying this all is, when you have lived these things.
 When this is not seasonal ephemera, but a scene stitched into your heart and mind, a scene you have lived, for real.

 The first Halloween season after my fiance drowned, I eyed the neighborhood decorations with deep, deep scorn.
 I was horrified at the surface death imagery, thinking of all the people I knew for whom images of death are not kitsch.
-How many triggers are stitched into the everyday world, headstones and hangings, ghosts everywhere.
+How many things that set you on edge and touch into your grief are stitched into the everyday world, headstones and hangings, ghosts everywhere.

 When you’ve lost someone you love, you don’t need Halloween to tell you that ghosts are everywhere.